Urban Dead

 Urban Dead was a free-to-play HTML/text-based massively multiplayer online role-playing game created by British developer Kevan Davis.
 Set in a quarantined region of the fictional city of Malton, it dealt with the aftermath of a zombie outbreak.
 Players entered the game either as a survivor or a zombie, each with different abilities and limitations.
 Survivors became zombies when they are killed, while zombies could be "revivified" with appropriate technology, returning to life as a survivor – any character played for long would thus spend some time alive and some as a zombie.
 There were no non-player characters in the game: all survivors and zombies were controlled by players.

 Urban Dead went live on July 3, 2005, and shut down on March 14, 2025.
+The shutdown was stated to be the result of the Online Safety Act in the UK, which they stated brought the threat of "corporate-sized fines" to independent solo web projects with social features.

+On February 20, 2026, a successor project was released, Worldwide Dead, created by a former player of the original game.